HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/scriptapplications.md

 - If you are using `wcmContentId` for updates and received a "not found" error, the content ID may be incorrect.
 Verify that the content ID is correct and that the content exists in the specified location.

+**projectContext issues**
+- If the projectContext is present, the content will be pushed to the specified site area with a draft status.
+- If the projectContext is not present, it will be pushed to the specified site area with a publish status.

 **Debugging tips**

 - Check the logs directory in your DXClient installation for detailed error messages.